luisedmundo354/luisedmundo354.github.io/index.md

 **Peabody Institute of The Johns Hopkins University** – *Event Manager* | Baltimore, MD, USA
 _July 2024 – Present_
-- Applied Lean Six Sigma techniques to reduce picking time and ensure proper handling.
+- Applied Lean Six Sigma techniques to reduce picking time and ensure proper handling
-- Implemented statistical tracking and cycle counting to monitor inventory waste.
+- Implemented cycle counting to monitor inventory waste
-- Reorganized inventory by restructuring database attributes.
+- Reorganized inventory by restructuring database attributes
-- Assisted in organizing Orientation Week for 300 students.
+- Assisted in organizing Orientation Week for 300 students

 **CHC – Best Western Franchisee** – *Hotel Manager – Hospitality* | Huancayo, JU, Peru
 _August 2018 – August 2023_
-- Launched a Revenue Management System that boosted revenue per available room.
+- Launched a Revenue Management System that boosted revenue per available room
-- Achieved a 6% increase in Gross Margin and a 10% improvement in Net Profit Margin.
+- Achieved a 6% increase in Gross Margin and a 10% improvement in Net Profit Margin
 - Secured a regional bid during the COVID-19 pandemic, resulting in a 50% revenue increase.
-- Led a team of 24 in implementing SOPs and training programs.
+- Led a team of 24 in implementing SOPs and training programs

 **Grupo Oka** – *Founder* | Huancayo, JU, Peru
 _October 2018 – August 2023_
-- Established a food retail business generating $300K in annual revenue with ~1,300 SKUs.
+- Established a food retail business generating $300K in annual revenue with ~1,300 SKUs
-- Achieved the city’s highest sales in the Specialty Food category.
+- Achieved the city’s highest sales in the Specialty Food category
-- Secured $200K in financing for initial business development.
+- Secured $200K in financing for initial business development
-- Implemented procurement systems that reduced stockouts to under 5%.
+- Implemented procurement systems that reduced stockouts to under 5%

 ## Projects & Outside Experience {#projects}